1. The Vijayanagara Empire was founded in ___________.

 Explanation: Bukka I (1356–1377 CE) succeeded his brother and expanded the empire.

-9. The ruler who sent an embassy to China was:
+9. The ruler who sent an embassy to China was___________.

 A) Harihara I